Malaysia arrests hacker for supplying U.S. targets to Islamic State

 "The details were then transferred to the operation unit of the IS group for further action," the police said in a statement.

-U.S. government experts say that in practise, Islamic State's hacking exploits have been rudimentary and have done little known damage to any targeted institutions or individuals.
+U.S. government experts say that in practice, Islamic State's hacking exploits have been rudimentary and have done little known damage to any targeted institutions or individuals.

 In contrast, the group's coterie of cyber specialists is regarded by American and allied government counterterrorism agencies as highly sophisticated in its use of social media to spread Islamic State's message and recruit new members and supporters.